Concrete Roller Screed, Benefits

 There are many types of screeds that contractors use to smooth out concrete before finishing.
-Screeds are essential for flatwork projects, and concrete contractors often have a number of screeds in their arsenal so that they have access to the right equipment for each job, but when do use a roller screed?
+Screeds are essential for flatwork projects, and concrete contractors often have a number of screeds in their arsenal so that they have access to the right equipment for each job, but when do use one?

 Roller screeds are available in a number of sizes and can be powered by an electric, hydraulic, or gas motor.
 This equipment spins in the opposite direction of where it is being pulled and this motion levels the concrete as the machine is pulled forward.
-Roller screeds are ideal for use in sloped concrete applications such as driveways and sidewalks.
-Due to the lack of vibration from the roller screed, this equipment is also great for pervious concrete.
+They are ideal for use in sloped concrete applications such as driveways and sidewalks.
+Due to the lack of vibration, this equipment is also great for pervious concrete.

 There are many benefits to using the concrete roller screed instead of screeding manually.
-The Laborers’ Health and Safety Fund of North America(LHSFNA) notes that using a roller screed is easier on the work crew.
-According to LHSFNA, the roller screed allows for a more upright posture, requires no neck bending, eliminates pinch grips and wrist flexion, requires minimal lifting, and reduces hand-arm repetition.
+The Laborers’ Health and Safety Fund of North America(LHSFNA) notes that using a machine is easier on the work crew.
+According to LHSFNA, it allows for a more upright posture, requires no neck bending, eliminates pinch grips and wrist flexion, requires minimal lifting, and reduces hand-arm repetition.
 This not only helps keep your crew happier and healthier, but can lead to better productivity and efficiency.

 - Easy cleanup and maintenance – This equipment can be cleaned off with a hose and maintenance is simple.